mugaber/Cnote/README.md

 # Motivation

-I like taking notes mostly about the new things i am learning but most applications out there in my opinion is not feature complete for my use cases, so i have searched for a while and i have decided to build my own app.
+I like taking notes mostly about the new things i am learning, but most applications out there in my opinion is not feature complete for my use cases, so i have searched for a while and i have decided to build my own app.